nordic-rse/nordic-rse.github.io/content/conference/_index.md

 # The first Nordic-RSE conference has been canceled

 Initially we have planned for October 21-22, 2020 and our attempt to move the conference to May 2021 did not seem realistic enough due to uncertainties around the COVID-19 situation.
 **The conference is cancelled**.

+To keep up the momentum, we plan an [online unconference June 29-30, 2021](/events/2021-online-unconference/).
+Please join us there!

 <!--